chen1620/thumbor-google-cloud-storage/README.md

 ### Key settings
 ```
-TC_GCS_RANDOMIZE_KEYS=False # Adds some randomization in the GCS keys for the Storage and Result Storage.
+TC_GCS_RANDOMIZE_KEY=False # Adds some randomization in the GCS keys for the Storage and Result Storage.
 Defaults to False for Backwards Compatibility, set it to True for performance.
 TC_GCS_ROOT_IMAGE_NAME='root_image' # Sets a default name for requested images ending with a trailing /.
 Those images will be stored in result_storage and storage under the name set in this configuration.
 ```